Embeddings

 ('camaleón', 0.7623056769371033)]

-Now let's see the example in which we check the similarity of the word queen with the result of subtracting the word man from the word king and adding the word woman to the word king.
+Now let's look at the example where we check the similarity of the word queen with the result of subtracting the word man from the word king and adding the word woman

 embedding_hombre = model.wv['hombre']